SOP for Laboratory Safety | SOP for Chemistry Laboratory Safety

 DISPOSAL OF LABORATORY WASTE

-It is very necessary to neutralize or deactivate the hazardous laboratory waste, spent, or leftover chemicals.
-The objective is being to convert the reactive chemicals for safe collection and disposal.
+It is very necessary to neutralize or deactivate hazardous laboratory waste, spent, or leftover chemicals.
+The objective is to convert the reactive chemicals for safe collection and disposal.
 Always special care should be taken when neutralizing reactive chemicals as they can sometimes react very violently.
 All procedures must therefore be carried out by a person conversant with all the procedures under strict observance of the necessary safety measures.

 EMERGENCY PROCEDURES